TTatsuaki/SyRI-Project/README.md

 ## Legal aspects : Why we decided to talk about this ?

 From then on, using nationality was equivalent to differentiate people based on their ethnicity, which is a clear violation of fundamental rights.
-Yet, the Dutch Tax office was fined €2.75 million only for privacy violations by national courts.
+Yet, the Dutch Tax office was fined €2.75 million only for privacy violations by national courts, and led to the collapse of the Dutch government.

 ![dutch NP headline](https://user-images.githubusercontent.com/96054718/146206584-707c1a55-7f7e-426a-ae9f-53cccff204c5.png)